 The Takeaway: No matter how much grief you feel in the aftermath of a breakup, you can't just will away the memory of an ex-lover.
 And even if you could erase the memories with a medical procedure à la Dr. Mierzwiak and Mary (Kirsten Dunst), you'd probably regret it.
 When Clementine and Joel try to erase theirs, they not only forget about each other, but they also lose parts of themselves that grew out of the relationship.

 Plus, when Joel and Clementine meet again post-erasure procedure, they begin their relationship all over again.
 So despite a messy demise, the relationship is an essential experience for their individual growth.
 Love can be real and still burn out fast.
-Oh, and we also learned that Clementine is the coolest name ever.

-The Skinny: Rose (Kate Winslet) and Jack (Leonardo DiCaprio) cross paths while on the Titanic voyaging from Europe to New York City.
+The Skinny: Rose (Kate Winslet) and Jack (Leonardo DiCaprio) cross paths while on the Titanic voyage from Europe to New York City.
 She's a young socialite engaged to an awful but wealthy man of similar rank when she falls in love with the free-spirited Jack and realizes that she doesn't want to lead a vapid, elitist existence.
-It's another take on the classic tale of forbidden love as well as the immortal nature of love itself.
+It's another take on the classic tale of forbidden love, as well as the immortal nature of love itself.

 The Kicker: "I'll never let go, Jack."